emmalepsy/emmalepsy.github.io/_posts/2016-01-20-Freelance-Writers-Content-Managers-What-Each-Wish-The-Other-Knew.md

 ---
 layout: post
-title: What Freelance Writers and Content Managers Wish The Other Knew
+title: What freelance writers and content managers wish the other knew
 date: 2016-01-20
 categories: []
 tags: []